imixs/imixs-workflow/src/site/markdown/engine/luceneservice.md

 The content of this fields will be analyzed by the  lucene standard analyzer.

 ### index.fields.noanalyze
-The property 'index.fields.noanalyze' defines a comma separated list of fields which will be added as keyword  fields into the lucene index.
+The property 'index.fields.noanalyze' defines a comma separated list of fields whose values will be added as keyword  fields into the lucene index.
 The content of this fields will not be analyzed.
 So a exact phrase search is possible here.

     ($workflowstatus:"approved for payment")